dlepke/Deanna-Wilson-Ray/docs/settingUpSSH/addnewSSH.md

 # Add your SSH Key to your SSH Agent

-Before we get to the good stuff, let's do a quick check of what we've done so far.
+First, let's do a quick check of what we've done so far.

 ## Quick Status Check
 1. Have you checked for existing SSH keys on your device?